 12. Ostrichpillow — Original Napping Pillow

-Best for: Full-head immersion and unusual comfort
+Best for: Full-head immersion

 13. Brookstone — Microbead travel pillow

-Best for: Affordability and classic comfort
+Best for: Value and classic support

-How we chose these pillows
+How we tested these pillows

 Quick buying tips